zilliztech/zdoc/reference/api/restful/restful/data-plane/v2/vector-operations-v2/insert-v2.md

 <Admonition type="info" icon="📘" title="Notes">

-You can use either of the following ways to authorize:
+<p>You can use either of the following ways to authorize:</p>
 <ul>
 <li> An API Key with appropriate permissions.</li>
 <li>A colon-joined username and password of the target cluster.
 For example, `username:passowrd`.</li>
-<li>>You can insert a maximum of 100 entities at a time.
-To insert large volumes of data, please use [the bulk-insert API](/docs/data-import).</li>
 </ul>

+<p>Any clusters compatible with Milvus 2.4.x or those created after the latest release (Jul 23, 2024) support this API.
+For clusters created before the latest release, contact us for further assistance.</p>

 </Admonition>
 ```shell